 Largest Contentful Paint (LCP) measures page loading performance.
 To be more precise, LCP measures the perceived loading speed, i.e. how long it takes for your page to display the first elements that are important to the user.

 It does not measure the complete loading of the page.
 You need to understand this difference.

 To provide a good user experience, sites should strive to display the first “frame” of the content within 2.5 seconds.

 It is Google’s standards.
 But we all agree that it’s more pleasant to have content that displays directly – no one likes to see blank pages.

 A web page is displayed in stages.
 So in the early stages the top of your page loads, once the main elements are displayed, the LCP will be reached.
 That’s it!

 A fast LCP allows you to “convince” the user about the interest of your page.
 We know that the first few seconds are crucial to avoid a “bounce back”.

-Keep in mind: Google takes into account the dwell time as a signal of referencing, so it is better to keep visitors on your site.
+Keep in mind: Google takes into account the dwell time as a ranking signal, so it is better to keep visitors on your site.